 Pomegranates need full sun.
 Keep an eye on the weather report and if temps threaten to drop below 40 degrees F. (4 C.), move the plant indoors to a sunny window.

 Water the tree deeply about once a week, possibly more often during peak summer months.
-Fertilize the tree with half cup of 10-10-10.
-Spread the fertilizer atop the soil and two inches away from the trunk.
+Fertilize the tree with half a cup (118 ml.) of 10-10-10.
+Spread the fertilizer atop the soil and 2 inches (5 cm.) away from the trunk.
 Water the food into the soil.
 During the first two years of the tree’s growth, feed in November, February, and May, and thereafter fertilize only in November and February.

 Prune out any crossing branches or shoots to three to five per branch after the tree’s first year.
 Prune out any dead or damaged limbs in the late winter.
 Prune out suckers to create a more tree-like appearance.